based2/KB/network/ip_filter.md

 block from any to 103.174.104.51
 # https://threatfox.abuse.ch browse/malware/win.njrat/
 block from any to 103.174.190.140
+# https://threatfox.abuse.ch browse/malware/win.njrat/
+block from any to 103.174.191.71
 # https://threatfox.abuse.ch/browse/malware/elf.mozi/
 block from any to 103.174.243.162
 # India https://www.abuseipdb.com/check/